Tender Red Flags: The Subtle Phrases That Cost You Marks

 Red flag: “We have a robust governance framework.”

-Rewrite: “Incidents, audits and feedback are reviewed weekly; monthly governance chaired by the NI verifies closures; Q2 documentation compliance 96% (84% Q1).”
+Rewrite: “Incidents, audits and feedback reviewed weekly; monthly governance chaired by the NI verifies closures; Q2 documentation compliance 96% (84% Q1).”

 3) Safeguarding